-3. You'll be saving a lot more money in a long-run, as the average price of a new phone has climbed.
+1. You'll be saving a lot more money in the long run, as the average price of a new phone has climbed.
 In fact, some phones have an MSRP of close to $1000!
 While financing is an option, you're still adding between $10 and $30 extra onto your cell phone bill, and you're tied to the carrier until the phone is paid off.

 If you do not have a phone to bring to the carrier, you ought to consider purchasing a used, refurbished phone in excellent condition, which could save you 50 percent or more on the cost of the same phone when new.